Faizan-khan144/Faizan-khan144/README.md

 ---

 ## FAQ

 <details>
 <summary><b>What's your current tech stack?</b></summary>
 <br/>
 HTML5, CSS3, and JavaScript are my strongest tools.
-I'm actively building with React.js and Tailwind CSS, and learning Python for backend/scripting work.
+I'm now building full-stack projects with the MERN stack (MongoDB, Express.js, React.js, Node.js), and exploring AI development with Python.
 </details>

 <details>
 <summary><b>Are you open to freelance or junior roles?</b></summary>
 <br/>
-Yes — open to junior/entry-level front-end roles, freelance gigs, and collaborations on beginner-friendly or open-source projects.
+Yes — open to junior/entry-level roles, freelance gigs, and collaborations on beginner-friendly or open-source projects.
 </details>

 <details>